Vincent Alexis-Laona, Instructional Coach

 Teresa Beshore, Director of Special Education

 Teresa Beshore believes that every child deserves an excellent education, and that absolutely no challenge should limit his or her opportunity to receive that.
 Prior to teaching at the Kauffman School, Ms. Beshore taught for three years in the Kansas City Public Schools as a special education teacher at Faxon Elementary School.
-She received her Bachelor of Science in Elementary and Special Education at Elizabethtown College (Pennsylvania) and is an alumna of Teach For America - Kansas City.
+She worked as a Learning Support Specialist on the Kauffman School team for two years before transitioning as the Director of Special Education.
+She received her Bachelor of Science in Elementary and Special Education at Elizabethtown College in Elizabethtown, PA and is an alumna of Teach For America - Kansas City.
 Ms. Beshore loves her neighborhood and her city and longs to see lasting transformation across all of Kansas City.

 Shelli Brown, Dean of Students

 Shelli Brown has never met a student who did not have greatness in them, and is excited to spend another year helping students discover their own greatness.
 Before teaching in Kansas City, Ms. Brown earned her Bachelor of Arts in Psychology and English from Auburn University.
 She was a 2011 Teach For America - Kansas City corps member and completed her Master in Special Education degree from the University of Missouri-St. Louis.
 Ms. Brown is happy to be working with a staff of teachers who are dedicated to proving what is possible for students in Kansas City.

 Nick Burgmeier, Instructional Coach